kumuluz/kumuluzee-samples/jsf/README.md

-# KumuluzEE servlet sample
+# KumuluzEE Java Server Faces (JSF) sample

-> JSF usage sample with KumuluzEE
+> Develop a sample JSF application and pack it as a KumuluzEE microservice

-This sample demonstrates how to configure and use Java EE JSF technologies using KumuluzEE.
+The objective of this sample is to demonstrate how to develop a JSF application and pack it as a KumuluzEE microservice.
+The tutorial guides you through the development of a JSF application, including the development of a managed bean, JSF views, and configuring the web module.
+It shows how to pack a JSF application as a microservice.
+Required knowledge: basic familiarity with JSF.

 ## Requirements